ickc/pantable/docs/README.md

     Default: auto calculated from the length of each line in table cells.

+`table-width`

--   `table-width`: the relative width of the table (e.g. relative to `\linewidth`).
+: the relative width of the table (e.g. relative to `\linewidth`).
     default: 1.0

+`header`
--   `header`: If it has a header row or not.
+: If it has a header row or not.
     True/False/yes/NO are accepted, case-insensitive.
     default: True

+`markdown`
--   `markdown`: If CSV table cell contains markdown syntax or not.
+: If CSV table cell contains markdown syntax or not.
      Same as above.
      Default: False

+`include`
--   `include`: the path to an CSV file, can be relative/absolute.
+: the path to an CSV file, can be relative/absolute.
     If non-empty, override the CSV in the CodeBlock.
     default: None

+`pipe_tables`

+: If True, a pipe table will be constructed directly in markdown syntax instead of via AST. `markdown` is implied to be True.
+This trades correctness for speed.
+It won't be correct if any of the cell is multiline for example, resulting in an invalid pipe table.
+However, it is much faster comparing to previous `markdown: True` case because previously per cell a subprocess to execute pandoc the parse the markdown to AST is needed.

+`raw_markdown`

+: If True, force output the table as a pipe table (which is tab-delimited.)
+This is sometimes useful if pandoc is very stubborn to not emit a pipe table even if `markdown-grid_tables...` is used.
+Note that this should only be used if the output format is markdown.

 When the metadata keys is invalid, the default will be used instead.
 Note that width and table-width accept fractions as well.